pupilfirst/playbook/stages/1-idea-discovery.md

 * The video [Principles of Good Design](https://www.youtube.com/watch?v=RWoprlPMBnA) brings together two of the most well-known designers in recent times: Dieter Rams & Jonathan Ive to describe what is considered the fundamental principles of great design.
 * And to top it off, here's the original quote by Steve Jobs: [Design is How it Works](https://www.youtube.com/watch?v=sPfJQmpg5zk)

+## Common Failures

+* Typically, startups fail at this stage because they fail to find a value proposition for the product.
+Or in more simple terms, they fail to identify a first customer.
+* Teams also fail if they are over-staffed and can't manage financial resources properly.
+Successful startups have lean teams and focus on quick iterations.

 ## Proceeding to Prototyping

 Once you've conceptualized an idea your team thinks is promising, it's time to proceed to [Prototyping](2-prototyping.md).

+---
+[^1]: However, you can even complete this in a week if you believe that the best way to learn swimming is to jump right into the pool and splashing about.
+It works at times, but be ready to complete a lot more iterations.